-\begin{remark}\relabel{recon} The theorem of Schreier states that any extension $E$ of $H$ by a group $G$ is equivalent to a crossed product extension.
+\begin{remark}\relabel{recon} Schreier's theorem states that any extension $E$ of $H$ by a group $G$ is equivalent to a crossed product extension.
 We recall in detail this construction for further use.
 Let $H\unlhd E$ be a normal subgroup of a group $E$ and $G := E/H$ the quotient group.
-Let $\pi : E \to G$ be the canonical projection and, using the axiom of choice, let $\chi : G \to E$ be a section as a map of $\pi$ (that is $\pi \circ \chi = {\rm Id}_G$) with $\chi (1_G) = 1_E$.
+Let $\pi : E \to G$ be the canonical projection and $\chi : G \to E$ be a section as a map of $\pi$ with $\chi (1_G) = 1_E$.
 Using $\chi$ we define a weak action $\alpha$ and a cocycle $f$ by the formulas:

 for all $g\in G$, $g_1$, $g_2 \in G$ and $h\in H$.
 Then $(H, G, \alpha, f)$ is a normalized crossed system of groups and